hagbarddenstore/website/content/pages/about-me.md

 running on Windows Small Business Server.
 Something I had no experience in.
 Shortly after this I decided to leave this company, since I was doing something I wasn't hired to do nor had any experience in.
-It's always fun to learn, but learning must take within the comfort zone if it's about stuff already in production.
+It's always fun to learn, but learning must be done within the comfort zone if it's about stuff already in production.

 So, back to the drawing board and time to find another job.
 Which roughly took